Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 and 52255

-These Open Thirds also arrived on the SVR in 1980; 43600 was purchased by the LNER Fund and 52255 by an
+These Open Thirds arrived on the SVR in 1980, 43600 having been purchased by the LNER Fund and 52255

-LNER (SVR) Coach Fund being involved with both projects.
-Both these carriages along with buffet car No. 643
+LNER Fund being involved in both projects.
+These two TTOs along with buffet car No.643 provided the Gresley

 See Also Carriage Survey Entry for 43600 and Carriage Survey Entry for 52255.